nanocurrency/nano-docs/docs/integration-guides/the-basics.md

 ---

-!!! warning "Important"
-    In earlier versions of the Nano Protocol, the format of blocks varied slightly from their current format.
-It is important to keep a few details in mind when working with the node:

-    * Nano now uses a single `"state"` block type (often referred to as [Universal (State) Blocks](#universal-state-blocks/)) which perform all functions.
-    * Older documentation may explicitly refer to `"send"`, `"receive"`, `"change"`, and `"open"` as **block types**.
-    * Throughout these guides, `"send"`, `"receive"`, `"change"`, and `"open"` will refer to the action of the block, not the internal block format type.
-    * More information on blocks and their formatting can be found in the [Universal Blocks Specification](/protocol-design/universal-blocks/).

----

 ## Representatives

 The Nano Network achieves consensus using a variant of the Delegated Proof-of-Stake (DPoS) model.
 In this setup, representatives (accounts where nano\_node with the private keys are running 24/7) vote on the outcome of conflicting transaction.